A fast glimpse at the Roaring 20s in Maine

 We’re now on the cusp of a decade that just a century ago won fame and immortality as the “Roaring 20s.”
 It’s thus an occasion to take a good look at a few vignettes that make the decade stand out, even nearly a century after it made its debut.

 So, let’s go now to 1921.
 It is to be one of the first prosecutions of its kind in Maine.
 The charge: speeding.
-The adjudication by the Farmington Municipal Court: Guilty — the defendant having admitted to driving at least 17 miles per hour in a 15 mile per hour zone — but the $10.00 fine is suspended so long as the respondent is not brought into court on a similar charge.
+The adjudication by the Farmington Municipal Court: Guilty – the defendant having admitted to driving at least 17 mph in a 15 mph zone – but the $10 fine is suspended so long as the respondent is not brought into Court on a similar charge.

 Though it’s not known if he exhibited recidivist tendencies, the 19-year-old defendant had good reason to lay claim to being a young man in a hurry.
 More on that later.

-Legislation successfully spearheaded by Skowhegan State Senator Clyde Smith – future husband of Margaret Chase Smith – regulating working conditions and overtime protections were among the first in the 1920’s to experience the impact of women’s influences at the ballot box.
+Legislation successfully spearheaded by Skowhegan State Sen. Clyde Smith – future husband of Margaret Chase Smith – regulating working conditions and overtime protections were among the first in the 1920s to experience the impact of women’s influences at the ballot box.

 The new era of female emancipation played itself out in popular literary expressions.
 These included a somewhat demonstrative quatrain from a Farmington State Normal School yearbook from the early 1920s: